Welcome to the English Department at Ferny Grove State High School.

 English - Years 11 & 12

-Year 12.
-An academic subject, English involves the in-depth study of both literary and non-literary texts.
+: English is a General subject, involving the in-depth study of both literary and non-literary texts.
 Students are assessed through four assessment tasks, each worth 25% of their final grade.
 Of these, one task is spoken (IA2); the other three are written.
 The culminating assessment task is an external essay exam.

 Literature – Years 11 & 12

-Literature is a General subject which contributes to a student's ATAR score at the end of Year 12.
-An academic subject, Literature involves the in-depth study of literary texts and interpretations of them.
+Literature is a General subject involving the in-depth study of literary texts and interpretations of them.
 Students are assessed through four assessment tasks, each worth 25% of their final grade.
 Of these, one task is spoken (IA2); the other three are written.
 The culminating assessment task is an external essay exam.

 Essential English - Years 11 & 12